-8.44 In the System, final consumption expenditure is incurred only by general government, NPISHs and households.
-All consumption expenditure by households is incurred on their own behalf Consumption expenditure by general government, on the other hand, is either for the benefit of the community at large (collective consumption) or for the benefit of individual households.
-This distinction between collective and individual consumption expenditure is of considerable importance in the System and is discussed in detail in chapter 9.
+In the SNA, final consumption expenditure is incurred only by general government, NPISHs, the central bank and households.
+All consumption expenditure by households is incurred on their own behalf.
+Consumption expenditure by general government, on the other hand, is either for the benefit of the community at large (collective consumption) or for the benefit of individual households.
+Consumption expenditure by the central bank is considered to be produced for the benefit of the community at large, while consumption expenditure by NPISHs is always treated as the provision of services for the benefit of individual households.
+This distinction between collective and individual consumption expenditure is of considerable importance in the SNA and is discussed in detail in chapter 910.
 Consumption expenditures by general government and NPISHs on behalf of households (their individual consumption expenditures) are undertaken for the purpose of making social transfers in kind.
 They cover the non-market output of both general government and NPISHs delivered to households free, or at prices that are not economically significant, as well as goods and services bought from market producers and provided to households free or at prices that are not economically significant.
-Social transfers in kind are recorded differently from the provision of other goods and services without charge.